mikefarmer/weather/README.md

    I didn't realize this until I had already built an API wrapper so I decided to cache by query instead.
 * I used the new `Data` class to store the data returned from the API.
 This requires ruby 3.2.x
+* I used Rails credentials to store the API key.
+To add your own API Key you can run `rails credentials:edit` to use your own API key.